exoplatform/exo-documentation/docs/Manage-Space.rst

    -  Description: a general purpose area for collaboration and communication of a digital community.
    -  Hidden: No
    -  Registration : Open
-   -  Predefined Apps : Home, Documents, Tasks, Forum, Wiki, Calendar, Members, Space Settings
+   -  Predefined Apps : Home, Documents, Tasks, Forum, Wiki, Calendar, Members, Settings

 **Project**